devalChovatia/devalChovatia/README.md

 # Hi there, I'm Deval 👋

 Welcome to my GitHub profile!
-I'm a passionate computer engineer specializing full-stack web applications.
+I'm a passionate computer engineer specializing in full-stack web applications.
 Here's a bit more about me:

 ## 🚀 About Me